-Today, I couldn’t start any virtual machines from Oracle Virtualbox.
-I don’t know what went wrong.
-They were working perfectly until a few days ago.
-As soon as I started the Ubuntu VM from Virtualbox, I encountered with the following two error dialog boxes.
+Today, I couldn't start any virtual machines from Oracle Virtualbox.
+I don't know what went wrong.
+They were working perfectly fine until a few days ago.
+As soon as I started one of the Ubuntu VM from Virtualbox, I encountered with the following two error dialog boxes.

 Error message box 1:

 Failed to open a session for the virtual machine Ubuntu 18.04 LTS Server.
 Details: The virtual machine 'Ubuntu 18.04 LTS Server' has terminated unexpectedly during startup with exit code 1 (0x1).

 Kernel driver not installed (rc=-1908) The VirtualBox Linux kernel driver is either not loaded or not set up correctly.
 Please try setting it up again by executing '/sbin/vboxconfig' as root.
 If your system has EFI Secure Boot enabled you may also need to sign the kernel modules (vboxdrv, vboxnetflt, vboxnetadp, vboxpci) before you can load them.
 Please see your Linux system's documentation for more information. where: suplibOsInit what: 3 VERR_VM_DRIVER_NOT_INSTALLED (-1908) - The support driver is not installed.
 On linux, open returned ENOENT.

 After reading the above error messages, I ran the command that is suggested in the 2nd error message box.